markgoodson/neg101/PITCHME.md

 - The deliberation, discussion, or conference upon the terms of a proposed agreement; the act of settling or arranging the terms and conditions of a bargain, sale, or other business transaction [The Law Dictionary]
 It involves people interacting to achieve an agreement to get something done [Goodson 2018]
 ---
-Negotiaphobia
+## Negotiaphobia
-Like sales, negotiation is something that a lot of people don't like doing.
+- Like sales, negotiation is something that a lot of people don't like doing.
 Why?
-Fear of failure
+- Fear of failure
-Fear of confrontation
+- Fear of confrontation
+---
-Goal of negotiation
+## Goal of negotiation
-What are we trying to achieve?
+- What are we trying to achieve?
-Win-win?
+- Win-win?
-We are always trying to win
+- We are always trying to win
-Never complain... negotiate a solution
+- Never complain... negotiate a solution
+---
-Why does negotiating matter?
+## Why does negotiating matter?
-A lot of important things can hang on it
+- A lot of important things can hang on it
-War
+- War
-Trade/economic success
+- Trade/economic success
-The success of your venture
+- The success of your venture
+---
+## The danger of price-based competition
+---

-The reality
+## The reality
-It's creative
+- It's creative
-It's real-time
+- It's real-time
-It’s about people
+- It’s about people
-Seller: You know they want the product/service, we're just coming up with a way of making it work
+- Seller: You know they want the product/service, we're just coming up with a way of making it work
-Buyer: You've got nothing to lose...
+- Buyer: You've got nothing to lose...
-"Human beings are born solitary, but everywhere they are in chains - daisy chains - of interactivity.
-Social actions are makeshift forms, often courageous, sometimes ridiculous, always strange.
-And in a way, every social action is a negotiation, a compromise between 'his,' 'her' or 'their' wish and yours."
+"... in a way, every social action is a negotiation, a compromise between 'his,' 'her' or 'their' wish and yours."
 [Andy Warhol]
+---
-    Ethics
+## Ethics
-We are the good guys
+- We are the good guys
-It's a small world and getting smaller
+- It's a small world and getting smaller
-You may be dealing with someone for a very long time Beware the temptations
+- You may be dealing with someone for a very long time
+- Beware the temptations
-The lure of temptation [Hegarty & Sims, Universities of Indiana and Maryland] Uncertainty increases the likelihood that we will be unethical [Lewicki, Ohio State University]
+-   The lure of temptation [Hegarty & Sims, Universities of Indiana and Maryland]
-Powerlessness: Studies found that a lack of outside options increased negotiator deception Anonymous victims
+-   Uncertainty increases the likelihood that we will be unethical [Lewicki, Ohio State University] Powerlessness: Studies found that a lack of outside options increased negotiator deception
+-   Anonymous victims
+---
 Preparation
 The importance of preparation
 Set your goal